 AI and Machine Learning without Leonardo

 Obviously, digital transformation is impossible without artificial intelligence, but that does not mean that Leonardo is the preferred platform for machine or deep learning.
-As nearly always, the tool kit for digitization that is Leonardo is doing fine, but there are countless alternatives, often better and more cost-efficient.
+As nearly always, the tool kit for digitization that is Leonardo is doing fine, but there are countless alternatives (not only by Nvidia), often better and more cost-efficient.

 For example, at a conference, existing SAP customer Trumpf presented a remote/predictive maintenance solution based on Microsoft Azure.
 With the goal of predictive maintenance and troubleshooting, the sounds of CNC machines are recorded with a mobile phone and sent to a machine learning algorithm in the Azure cloud.
 The neuronal network produces an analysis of the machine’s condition.